ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 140714951152576 140714951152576
 ```
 Explanation:
-a = 5 : This creates a new pointer 'a' which will points towards id of '5'.
+a = 5 : This creates a new pointer 'a' which points towards id of '5'.
 b = a : This creates a new pointer 'b' which is a copycat of 'a' and points towards id of '5'.
 Hence, both id(a) and id(b) are giving the same address, since 'a' and 'b' are pointing towards the same object '5'.